aprajitamathur/dockerdemo_examples/flaskapp_compose/README.md

 In the app.py we have added a simple hit_number function.
 Clone the repo and run docker-compose up -d, you should see an image be created and the application attempt to start.
 If we open the app at http://localhost:5000

+If you update anything on the web run docker-compose up --build